chrender/flal/README.md

 The following external programs are required:

-- The `flac` binary from [xiph.org's original flac implementation](https://xiph.org/flac/documentation_tools_metaflac.html).
+- The `flac` binary from [xiph.org's original flac implementation](https://xiph.org/flac/documentation_tools_flac.html).
 While flal uses jaudiotagger for reading and writing tags, `flac` is required for decoding of flac files.

+The following binaries are optional:

 - The `fdkaac` commandline encoder frontend for `libfdk-aac` from [nu774/fdkaac](https://github.com/nu774/fdkaac) for encoding AAC audio files.
+This is required for AAC output into `.m4a` files.

 ---